microsoft/Xbox-GDK-Samples/Samples/System/SimpleMultiExePackage/readme_en-us.md

 If using Xbox Series X|S, set the active solution platform to `Gaming.Xbox.Scarlett.x64`.

-If running on PC, set the active solution platform to `Gaming.Xbox.Desktop.x64`.
+If running on PC, set the active solution platform to `x64`.

 ### Running the sample.

 #### Method 1, Run from Visual Studio
-- You can run the sample simply by clicking F5.
+- You can run the sample building the solution and then clicking F5.
 The default experience will be the first to load.

 #### Method 2, Run from Package creation
 - You can also generate a package for this sample, and run it from there.